MicrobitApps/microdiscord.github.io/README.md

 ## Key Features
 - **Speed**: Even though a MicroBit is slow, MicroMessage is fast to use.
-- **Accouting**: With MicroMessage every MicroBit has a private account.
+- **Accounts**: With MicroMessage every MicroBit has a private account.
 - **Privacy**: Here at MicroMessage we made sure, that your messsages are safe!

 ## Get Started